weidazhao/Hosting/README.md

 # About The Sample
-Today the scenario we've enabled is to host ASP.NET 5 web application as a stateless service with Service Fabric.
-We wanted to light up the scenarios that people also can use ASP.NET 5 Web API as communication listeners in their stateless services or stateful services, just like what the [OwinCommunicationListener](https://github.com/Azure-Samples/service-fabric-dotnet-getting-started/blob/master/Services/WordCount/WordCount.Common/OwinCommunicationListener.cs) does.
-With the new hosting APIs having been added to ASP.NET 5 RC2, this becomes possible.
+Today the scenario we've enabled is to host ASP.NET Core web application as a stateless service with Service Fabric.
+We wanted to light up the scenarios that people also can use ASP.NET Core Web API as communication listeners in their stateless services or stateful services, just like what the [OwinCommunicationListener](https://github.com/Azure-Samples/service-fabric-dotnet-getting-started/blob/master/Services/WordCount/WordCount.Common/OwinCommunicationListener.cs) does.
+With the new hosting APIs having been added to ASP.NET Core 1.0 RC2, this becomes possible.

 This sample demonstrates:

-1. How ASP.NET 5 Web API can be used in a communication listener of stateless/stateful services.
+1. How ASP.NET Core Web API can be used in a communication listener of stateless/stateful services.
 2. How to build an HTTP gateway service to forward requests to multiple services behind it with the reusable and modular components.

 Please share your feedback to help us improve the experience in the future releases of SDK and tooling.